-- the financial instrument has a low risk of default: - the borrower has a strong capacity to meet its contractual cash flow obligations in the near term; and - adverse changes in economic business conditions in the longer term may, (but will not necessarily), reduce the ability of the borrower to fulfil its contractual cash flow obligations.
+- the financial instrument has a low risk of default; - the borrower has a strong capacity to meet its contractual cash flow obligations in the near term; and - adverse changes in economic business conditions in the longer term may, (but will not necessarily), reduce the ability of the borrower to fulfil its contractual cash flow obligations.

-This low credit risk exemption is applied to particular assets within the debt securities investment portfolio and for loans and advances to banks, specifically, assets which have an internal grade equivalent to an external investment grade (BBB-) or higher.
+This low credit risk exemption is applied to loans and advances to banks, specifically, assets which have an internal grade equivalent to an external investment grade (BBB-) or higher.